-All upperclass students will find registration instructions below.
+All upper-class students will find registration instructions below.
 Students taking first year courses will be registered by the Registrar's Office.
-Students will register via Access.SMU for regular classes.
+Students will register via my.SMU for regular classes.
 All hours for Law Review, Directed Research, Moot Court/Mock Trial, BOA, Clinic, Chief Justice, and Externship will be added to students' schedules by the Registrar's Office.
 Student petitions and forms may be found under the "Forms" link.

 Course schedules may be found under Course Schedules & Information.

-Exam schedules may be found under Exam Information & Policies.
+Exam schedules will be posted soon under Exam Information & Policies.

 Frequently Asked Questions

 Students may drop a class via my.SMU any time before the add/drop deadline with no penalty.
 Students wishing to drop a class after the deadline must fill out a withdrawal form and have the instructor approve it.
 Upon receipt of the withdrawal form the Registrar's Office will drop the course from the student's schedule resulting in a grade of "W" on the transcript.
 Please refer to the Academic Calendar for add/drop deadlines.